-It is without a doubt that you interact with microwaves daily, at the workplace and home.
+It is without a doubt that you interact with microwaves daily, at the workplace and at home.
 With the correct usage, these appliances are convenient and safe for heating meals quickly.

 However, do not ignore that microwaves can result in burns and potential fire disasters.

 With these tips, you will enjoy safety while preparing your meals using microwaves.